warthog37/tilted-gryphons.github.io/pages/aq40-strats.md

 ---
 title: Hatred's AQ 40 Notes
+toc: true
+toc_label: "Table of Contents"
+toc_icon: "cog"
+toc_sticky: true
 ---
 ### Skeram Trash
 **Obsidian Eradicator**
 * Kill before mana is fully recharged or does massive AoE
 	* Safest to engage only one at a time

-* Anubisath Sentinel
+**Anubisath Sentinel**
 * Packs of 4
 * Each has a unique ability (one of)
 	* Reflect Shadow and Frost
 	* Reflect Fire and Arcane
 	* Mending HoT
 	* Mortal Strike
 	* Thorns
 	* Taunt-immune and Knockback
 	* Shadowbolt Volley
 	* Mana Burn
 	* Thunderclap
 * When one dies the remaining mobs are healed and inherit the dead mob's ability
 * Kill Order
 	1. Reflections
 	2. Mending
 	3. Mortal Strike, Taunt-immune
 	4. Thorns/Thunderclap/Mana Burn
 	5. Shadowbolt Volley

 ### Skeram